Jlevens/FoswikiVagrant/README.md

 	service solr stop

 (If you want to add some secure Solr access then check http://foswiki.org/Extensions/SolrPlugin ).

 Now type "service solr start" and try http://localhost:8984/solr/#/  (don't forget that this will not work if you have added the secure Solr access, but you can just uncomment what you added or change Djetty.host=localhost by  Djetty.host=0.0.0.0 ).Would also work to start solr like this: ./solr start -h 0.0.0.0

-It's recommended to relocate the logs (from /var/solr/logs to /var/log/solr) as described in http://foswiki.org/Extensions/SolrPlugin :
+It's recommended to relocate the logs as described in http://foswiki.org/Extensions/SolrPlugin :

 	edit /var/solr/solr.in.sh -> disable garbage collection logs ...
 GC_LOG_OPTS and set SOLR_LOGS_DIR=/var/log/solr

 	edit /var/solr/log4j.properties -> set solr.log=/var/log/solr

 To install the Foswiki configuration set:

 	(In my case <foswiki-dir>=var/www/fw-prod/core)
 	cd /var/solr/data
 	cp -r /<foswiki-dir>/solr/configsets .